 "Hurry up please, this is an emergency!"
 Sherlock yelled at the cabbie as it drove to Baker Street.
 As they drove along, he tried calling her again.
 When the cab finally stopped at Baker Street, Sherlock threw a much larger bill than necessary into the front seat and leapt out.

 He flew up the stairs, going two steps at a time, till he had gotten to Molly's room.
-He walked in the door that had been left open, and quickly saw she wasn't there.
+He walked in the door that had been left open, and instantly saw she wasn't there.
 So he flew back down to his floor and opened the door.

 "Molly?"
 Sherlock called as he walked in and began scanning the room frantically.
 He knew she wasn't supposed to be working today, and she hadn't said anything about any schedule change when they'd briefly run into each other the day before.